 Propane heaters are one of the most common and popular heating devices in the market.
-While electric heater are growing in popularity due to it being supposedly more eco friendly, there is still a big demand for propane heaters for camping in winter, as it does not require dependency on batteries.
-In this article we will propose some of the best propane heaters for RV life, from space heating to size to portability.
+While electric heater are growing in popularity due to it supposedly being more eco friendly, we’ve found that there is still a big demand for propane heaters for camping in winter, as it does not require dependency on batteries.
+In this article, we as fellow campervaners will propose some of the best propane heaters for RV life, from space heating to size to portability.

 What is the Best Propane Heater for RV?

 Below you’ll find the list of the top 5 Best Propane Heater for RV.
 We compiled this list from propane heaters for RV we have used, asked others about, and researched further to give you the best possible roundup.
 With many years of experience with RV propane heaters you can be assured that this article will give you what you’re looking for.

 We also wrote a buying guide and answered some of the frequently asked questions (FAQs) at the end of this article.

 Size: 21 x 17 x 15 inches (53.3 x 43.2 x 38.1 cm)

 Heating Capacity: 18000 BTU

 The Gasland MHA18B Portable Propane Heater features a cabinet design with castor wheels for easy transport and flexibility.
 It is suitable for indoor use to supplement your centralized heating system, while also allowing you to enjoy your outdoor spaces, such as the patio, during the cold months.
 The heater is also versatile for off-grid applications such as RV camping and emergency disaster preparedness because it uses propane gas for power.